Current Itinerary for

 Wellington, NZ

-The main sights would be the cable car, the Beehive, the common name for the Parliament building.
-Mount Victoria lookout and a tour of the Weta workshop, Peter Jackson’s company.
+The main sights would be the cable car and the Beehive, the common name for the Parliament building.
+Then maybe drive to Mount Victoria lookout and a tour of the Weta workshop, Peter Jackson’s company.

 Lake Taupo/Rotorua, NZ

 It is worth waiting to arrive at Rotorua for the geothermal experience.
-The Wai-O-Tapu Thermal Wonderland is the best we’ve seen and Whakarewarewa Maori village is also a great activity.
+The Wai-O-Tapu Thermal Wonderland is the best we’ve seen and Whakarewarewa Maori village is also a great cultural activity including a traditional Hangi meal where the food is cooked underground.

 Auckland, NZ